 Just because everyone is doing it doesn’t mean it’s the right decision.
 Yes, there is more evidence of the popularity of copy trading, but that is not the same as simply mimicking what seems like a good thing to do.
 Copy traders imitate successful traders, they don’t follow fads.

 Information is your friend.
-Make sure you are customizing your newsfeed to consume relevant news rather than getting swamped with too much information.
+Customize your newsfeed to follow relevant news without getting swamped by information.

-Many traders find success in documenting their thoughts, emotions, and reasons for trades.
+I've witnessed many traders succeed by documenting their thoughts, emotions, and reasons for their trades.
 This is said to help in self-reflection and future strategy development.

 Recognize that losses are part of the journey, and they provide learning opportunities.
 You must always be open to taking lessons from the market as you improve as a trader.

 Confirmation bias skews your perspective, causing you to seek out information that aligns with your pre-existing beliefs and dismiss useful evidence.
 This can lead to a narrow view of market conditions.
-To get around this cognitive pitfall, you should actively diversify your information sources, making sure you get your information from several different outlets.
+To avoid this pitfall, diversify your information sources and use several outlets.
 Practice critical thinking and regularly challenge your own beliefs.

 The emotional pain of a financial loss can sometimes overshadow rational decision-making, causing traders to cling to losing positions in the hope of a turnaround.
 This phenomenon, known as loss aversion, can lead you to financial ruin.
-To navigate this, be sure to set clear stop-loss parameters in advance, making sure to exit positions before losses reach unsustainable levels.
+To navigate this, set clear stop-loss parameters in advance and exit positions before losses become unsustainable.
 Remember to frequently return to your trading strategy to remind yourself about the parameters you have set.

 Emotions can heavily influence decision-making.
 Without proper psychological discipline, traders might make impulsive decisions based on fear or greed, which can result in significant losses.
 Proper understanding and management of your own psychology can lead to more rational decisions and, potentially, better trading outcomes.